 ST. KITTS BULLFINCH

 The Caribbean has many endemic Birds.
 Research indicates that the Caribbean (excluding Trinidad & Tobago) has 770 different species, of which 148 are endemic, with 105 being single island endemic.
 However, St. Kitts & Nevis were not blessed with many Birds that are endemic to the islands.
-In fact, at the moment there are no birds that are found uniquely in St. Kitts or Nevis.
-The one specie that the islands could claim as unique to St. Kitts was the St. Kitts Bullfinch, but regretfully it has been considered extinct and has not been sighted since 1929.
+In fact, until recently, there were no birds that were found uniquely in St. Kitts or Nevis.
+However, that changed in 2021, when the AOU designated the resident Puerto Rican Bullfinch, a sub-specie resident of St. Kitts, as a separate specie, being split and now officially known as the St. Kitts Bullfinch (Milopyrrha grandis).
+Interestingly, while that was fantastic news, there was only one problem —- it has been considered extinct for almost 100 years, and has not been officially sighted since 1929.

 But is it really extinct?